kancharla-vyshnavi/A-Multi-Dimensional-Benchmark-of-LLMs-for-Hindi-English-Code-Mixed-Generation/README.md

 Record hardware, Python, PyTorch, and Transformers versions when rerunning generation or judge inference.

-Statistical Analysis
+**Statistical Analysis**

 The project uses statistical analysis to complement descriptive results.

-The repository contains:
+**The repository contains:**

 outputs/statistical_analysis/friedman_results.csv
 outputs/statistical_analysis/wilcoxon_holm_results.csv

 Pairwise comparisons use Holm correction for multiple comparisons.
 Statistical significance should be interpreted together with effect sizes, sample size, and the practical magnitude of score differences.

-Limitations
+**Limitations**

-Benchmark size: 34 prompts cannot represent all Hindi-English code-mixed usage.
+**Benchmark size:** 34 prompts cannot represent all Hindi-English code-mixed usage.

-Single independent LLM judge: Automated scores depend partly on the behavior of the selected judge.
+**Single independent LLM judge:** Automated scores depend partly on the behavior of the selected judge.

-Human validation size: 48 responses and one human annotator limit the strength of human-validation conclusions.
+**Human validation size:** 48 responses and one human annotator limit the strength of human-validation conclusions.

-Human–LLM disagreement: Human scores were substantially stricter than the independent LLM judge in the validation subset.
+**Human–LLM disagreement**: Human scores were substantially stricter than the independent LLM judge in the validation subset.

-Script-based analysis: Latin-script output can represent Romanized Hindi as well as English.
+**Script-based analysis:** Latin-script output can represent Romanized Hindi as well as English.

-CMI limitation: The lexicon-based Code-Mixing Index is a transparent heuristic, not gold-standard language identification.
+**CMI limitation:** The lexicon-based Code-Mixing Index is a transparent heuristic, not gold-standard language identification.

-Pairwise order sensitivity: Swap-order consistency varies across model pairs and should be considered when interpreting pairwise results.
+**Pairwise order sensitivity:** Swap-order consistency varies across model pairs and should be considered when interpreting pairwise results.

-Research Outputs
+**Research Outputs**

 The repository is organized so that a reader can move from: